Exploring the World from the American West

 Such are my interests and my motivations.
 (Who wouldn't care about these things?)
 Such is how to understand my activities.
 This is an answer to the question "What do you do?"
 This is an answer to the question, not "what do you do for a living," but "what do you do with living?"

 Like others I have a job, and I am a high school graduate.
 I had other academic experiences, long ago.
 I studied the physical sciences; it might have been biological sciences.
-But I do not define myself by a high school, or by a job title, or by having done time at some university or other decades ago, or by a job title.
+But I do not define myself by a job title, or by a high school, or by having done time at some university or other decades ago, or by a job title.
 I am happy to say I attended the excellent Wooden Boat School in Maine during two summers.
 You can say I am a graduate of the Wooden Boat School.